Haworthiopsis attenuata (Haw.) G.D.Rowley

 This species is native to South Africa (Eastern Cape).

 Haworthiopsis attenuata, formerly known as Haworthia attenuata, is an attractive, low-growing succulent that forms rosettes of fleshy, dark green leaves with white tubercles.
 It offsets readily to form clumps.
-The rosettes grow up to up to 6 inches (15 cm) tall and up to 5 inches (12.5 cm) in diameter.
+The rosettes grow up to 6 inches (15 cm) tall and up to 5 inches (12.5 cm) in diameter.
 Flowers are white with green veins and appear on up to 16 inches (40 cm) tall inflorescences, typically from spring to fall, but indoors, they can blossom at any time of the year.

 This popular succulent is very similar to and often confused with Haworthiopsis fasciata.
 However, it can easily be distinguished by its white tubercles, which occur on both upper and lower surfaces of leaves, while H. fasciata has tubercles only on the underside.

 How to Grow and Care for Haworthiopsis attenuata